By Janice Jones, Certified Knitting & Crochet Instructor (Craft Yarn Council) · Last updated December 2025

 Check your pattern.
 It should describe exactly how you should knit your article.
 If you are knitting without a pattern, it is your choice.
 Both the seed and the moss stitch produce a thick textured fabric.

-Washcloths, mats, coasters, and scarves are just a few of the very easy projects to try out this stitch.
-Consider a thick cowl or heavy jacket using bulky yarn and big needles.
+Washcloths, mats, coasters, and scarves are just a few of the straightforward projects to try out this stitch.
+Consider a thick cowl or a heavy jacket made with bulky yarn and big needles.

 A chunky warm blanket for those cool winter nights would also make an excellent gift for a special person.

-For something super easy, why not try a scarf?
+For something super easy, why not try a cowl?

 Here is an easy project that you can make to practice your moss stitch.
-It is made in a Number 4 worsted weight yarn but if you prefer you could use a number 5 chunky yarn with a larger needle.
+It is made in a Number 5 worsted-weight yarn, but if you prefer, you could use a number 6 chunky yarn with a larger needle.